ohmvaghela/Learn/django/deployment.md

 ## Gunicorn and WSGI (Web Server Gateway Interface)

+- **WSGI Specification:**
-- It is a `specification` that defines how `webserver` interact with web applications like django
+    - WSGI is a specification that defines a standard interface between web servers and Python web applications like Django.
+- **Role of WSGI:**
-- In this project WSGI acts a bridge between nginx and django application
+    - In a typical deployment, WSGI acts as a bridge between a web server (like Nginx) and a Django application.
+- **Gunicorn as a WSGI Server:**
-- `Gunicorn` is a `Python WSGI HTTP server` and is used to make python based web application accessible to internet
+    - Gunicorn is a Python WSGI HTTP server.
+It's used to deploy Python-based web applications, making them accessible over the internet.
+- **Request Handling:**
-- Basically whenever a request comes it is recieved by gunicorn and sent to django and the response is then sent back to server
+    - When a request comes in, it's received by Gunicorn, which then forwards it to the Django application.
+The response from Django is then sent back to the web server.
-- And the webserver is most of the times NGINX
-- But these request are syncronus and sommetimes we may require async request so we can use `ASGI` with `Uvicorn`
+- **Web Server (Nginx):**
+    - The web server in front of Gunicorn is most often Nginx, which acts as a reverse proxy.
+- **Synchronous Nature:**
+    - WSGI handles synchronous requests.
+For asynchronous requests, ASGI with Uvicorn is used.
-- Features of WSGI
+- **Features of WSGI:**
-  - Multithreading
+    - Multithreading support.
-  - Middleware Support
+    - Middleware support.
+- **WSGI Concurrency:**
-> - WSGI is multi threading but not async fully
+    - WSGI is multi-threaded but not fully asynchronous.
->   - Multi-threaded: Yes, but it processes each request in a blocking manner.
-Each request waits for the previous one to complete.
+    - Multi-threaded: Yes, it can handle multiple requests concurrently, but each request is processed in a blocking manner.
->   - Concurrency: Limited to handling simultaneous requests but not suitable for long-lived connections or asynchronous tasks.
+    - Concurrency: Limited to handling simultaneous requests and not suitable for long-lived connections or asynchronous tasks.

+> - While we can use gunicorn as server but in production we generally use it with other server
+> - As gunicron lacks in many features like serving static files, reverse proxy, load balancing etc.

 ### Setting up guincorn
 ```py
 # location of gunicorn executable